froukje/datamapu/content/content.md

 This blog about Data Science and Machine Learning recently started and it will be build further.

-Here is what you can already find here:
+This is what you can already find here:

 ## Data Science Concepts